 Referring back to a previous blog, any sustainable business needs to make sure that it is charging enough. we have lost count of the number of times we’ve been asked “how much should I be charging” and the answer is always “as much as you need to”!
 Your first task when setting, or revising, your pricing structure must be to calculate your own costs – both fixed and variable – add in a percentage for profit margin to give you a figure that can then be divided down into a weekly/ daily/ hourly rate.
-Then, and only then, should you turn your eyes outwards and maybe adjust slightly to take account for market research.
+Then, and only then, should you turn your eyes outwards and maybe adjust slightly to take into account market research.

 The other thing to keep in mind is also the subject of the recent blog about working for free.
-If you want your business to succeed, you need to ensure that you are working to your clients’ requirements – not to fulfil your own personal vanity.
+If you want your business to succeed, you need to ensure that you are working to your client’s requirements – not to fulfil your own personal vanity.
 After all, TIME IS MONEY!

 One simple exercise that we ask all Level 1 Students to do is to identify their ideal customer.
-Of course, it is different for everybody and the key is to find that theoretical person that you would like to carry out your services for and then try to build up a picture of them and what their interests might be.
+Of course, it is different for everybody and the key is to find that theoretical person that you would like to carry out your services for, and then try to build up a picture of them and what their interests might be.
 Think about the area they live in because that will help you to pinpoint the Geography of your marketing.

 Finding the peripheral interests of your potential clientele is key.
-To pick key hobbies such as “Detailing” or “Car Care Products” will most often end up with you showing off to other Detailers rather than targeting customers; and as much as a bit of verification from other professionals is great, it is not generally possible to pay your mortgage with “likes” and ❤️’s.
+To pick key hobbies such as “Detailing” or “Car Care Products” will most often end up with you showing off to other Detailers rather than targeting customers, and as much as a bit of verification from other professionals is great, it is not generally possible to pay your mortgage with “likes” and ❤️’s.

 Health & Safety